vsamoili/cohere-chat-classifier/README.md

 ## Overview

-`theydo` is a Python service designed to leverage the open-source Cohere LLM (Language Model) for sentiment analysis classification on the IMDB movie review dataset.
+`cohere-chat-classifier` is a Python service designed to leverage the open-source Cohere LLM (Language Model) for sentiment analysis classification on the IMDB movie review dataset.
 This service provides a user-friendly interface to analyze and classify the sentiment of movie reviews as "positive" or "negative".
 It has two main POST endpoints, one that uses the Cohere Classifier and another one for the requirement of this assignment, which is to use a prompt-response type of model to perform classifications.
 For the latter, the Cohere Chat component is used and manipulated given a suitable prompt and structure to enable its classification task.
 Both models can perform basic metrics calculations (accuracy, precision, recall, f1 score averages) if given a test set with ground truth labels.

 ## Prerequisites